junit-pioneer/junit-pioneer/README.md

 We welcome contributions of all shapes and forms! 🌞

 * If you have an idea for an extension, [open an issue](https://github.com/junit-pioneer/junit-pioneer/issues/new) and let's discuss.
-* If you want to help but don't know how, have a look at [the existing issues](https://github.com/junit-pioneer/junit-pioneer/issues), particularly [unassigned ones](https://github.com/junit-pioneer/junit-pioneer/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee) and those [marked as up for grabs](https://github.com/junit-pioneer/junit-pioneer/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs).
+* If you want to help but don't know how, have a look at [the existing issues](https://github.com/junit-pioneer/junit-pioneer/issues), particularly those marked [_up for grabs_](https://github.com/junit-pioneer/junit-pioneer/labels/%F0%9F%93%A2%20up%20for%20grabs) or [_good first issue_](https://github.com/junit-pioneer/junit-pioneer/labels/good%20first%20issue).
-* If you want to have a chat about JUnit Pioneer, [join our discord](https://discord.gg/rHfJeCF) - we have a _#junit-pioneer_ channel. 😊
+* If you want to chat about JUnit Pioneer, [join our discord](https://discord.gg/rHfJeCF) - we have a _#junit-pioneer_ channel. 😊

 Before contributing, please read the [contribution guide](CONTRIBUTING.md) as well as [the code of conduct](CODE_OF_CONDUCT.md).